Morning Musume: 2012–2014: Colorful era

 It was announced on January 2 that new leader Risa Niigaki would leave Morning Musume and Hello!
 Project on the last day of their spring concert tour, May 18, at the Nippon Budokan.
 The tour started on February 19.
-Niigaki's successor was not announced, but Sayumi Michishige had expressed her desire to be the next leader.

 Morning Musume's 49th single, "Renai Hunter", was released on April 11, 2012.
 This was Risa Niigaki's last single in Morning Musume and it came in Limited A, B, C, and D editions and also had a solo cover song by Risa called Egao Ni Namida, originally sung by Matsuura Aya.
 It was also the last single to feature Aika Mitsui.

 On May 4, Aika Mitsui announced that she would leave Morning Musume, due to an unhealed stress fracture in her left foot.
 She left along with Niigaki at Nippon Budokan on May 18.
 Sayumi Michishige was declared as the new leader at the concert, along with the announcement of the 11th generation 'Suppin Utahime' audition.

 On July 4, Morning Musume's 50th single, "One Two Three / The Matenrou Show" was released, and sold 56,139 copies on its first day, charting at number 2.
 These first-day sales surpassed the first week sales of all Morning Musume singles since 'Iroppoi Jirettai' in 2005.
 The single came in seven different editions: Regular, Limited A and Limited B (featuring sixth-generation), Limited C and D (featuring ninth-generation) and Limited E and Limited F (featuring tenth-generation).
 The Limited A, B, C, D, E and F had tracks featuring the respective generations.
+"One Two Three/The Matenrou Show" placed at number 3 weekly, selling over 100,000 copies in its first week.